 Now you can enjoy the same home located on one of the best beaches Puget Sound has to offer.
 With the Sound on one side and a private natural wetland paradise on the other, we are confident you will come to love this wonderful place as John and Caroline Maggs did.

-The cottage is perfect for a couple, and due to its diminutive size, there is a two adult maximum occupancy with the possibility of adding a small child or two.
+The cottage is perfect for a couple, and due to its diminutive size, there is a four adult maximum occupancy with the possibility of adding a small child.

 More specifically, the home features:

 - One bedroom with a queen size bed

 - One full bathroom with a shower

 - Full kitchen with refrigerator, stove, oven, microwave, coffee maker, utensils – everything you need to make a simple meal